-

 You are Belgian and you as well as your child were born outside of Belgium

-Your child did not obtain Belgian citizenship from birth.
-You can, if you so wish, give your child Belgian citizenship before his/her fifth (5th) birthday by means of a declaration of attribution of citizenship.
+Your child did not obtain the Belgian nationality at birth.
+If you so wish, you can give your child the Belgian nationality before his/her fifth (5th) birthday by means of a declaration of attribution of nationality.
 For more information, please consult the page Being granted Belgian nationality.